a-maier/evil/Readme.md

 ## How to use

-You can also find precompiled executables on [github](https://github.com/a-maier/evil/releases).
+You can find precompiled executables on [github](https://github.com/a-maier/evil/releases).
 Start with

     evil EVENTFILE